BSB 331A, PACE Lab,

 Tamil Nadu, India.

 I am a PhD student working at PACE Lab under the guidance of Dr. V. Krishna Nandivada.
-My research interests are program analysis and verification, and parallelization.
+My research interests are program analysis, software engineering and parallelization.

 I obtained my B.Tech degree at Andhra University.
 I joined for M.Tech programme in July, 2013 at IIT Madras and converted to PhD in dual degree mode.
 Prior to joining IIT Madras, I worked as a Software Engineer at Hewlett Packard, Chennai.